 Tree-stand water contains preservatives and sap that may cause vomiting and diarrhea.
 In addition to the water, pine needles can irritate the esophagus and may cause vomiting, diarrhea, lethargy, trembling, and weakness.

-5. Decorative Plants
+5. Toxic Holiday Plants

 Festive plants are often displayed during the holidays, and precautions should be taken to avoid ingestion of any plant.
 Even “non-toxic” plant material, such as pine needles, may cause stomach upset.
 Common holiday plants to take particular note of include:

 Lilies are extremely toxic to cats.